tomaszbiegacz/Arnible.MathModeling/README.md

 ## How to use it

+If you want to use this toolkit simply get it locally and build it via `dotnet build`.
+Linux and Windows OS are supported.

 I haven't reached yet version 1.0, work is still in progress.
 For this reason the toolkit is not yet available as NuGet.
 There is simply too much risk of breaking backward compatibility with next revisions.
 Anyway I am open for negotiations.

-If you want to use this toolkit simply get it locally and build it via `dotnet build` or run unit tests with `dotnet test`.
-Linux and Windows OS are supported.

 ## Arnible.MathModeling